 Insights, Events and Videos

-For many years, China has maintained one of the lowest retirement ages of any major economy.However, as the country confronts an ageing population and shrinking pension budget, the next generation will need to stay in the workforce longer.
+For many years, China has maintained one of the lowest retirement ages of any major economy.However, as the country confronts an ageing population and shrinking China pension budget, the next generation will need to stay in the workforce longer.

-In September 2024, Beijing announced a gradual increase in the country’s retirement age for the first time since 1978.2 For women, the retirement age will rise from 50 to 55 for blue-collar jobs and from 55 to 58 for white-collar occupations.
+In September 2024, Beijing announced a gradual increase in the China’s retirement age for the first time since 1978.2 For women, the retirement age will rise from 50 to 55 for blue-collar jobs and from 55 to 58 for white-collar occupations.
 For men, the retirement age will increase from 60 to 63.
 These changes will take effect in January 2025, with retirement ages rising incrementally every few months over the next 15 years.

-Starting from January 2030, the minimum contribution period required to access the basic pension will also gradually increase.
+Starting from January 2030, the minimum contribution period required to access the basic China retirement pension will also gradually increase.
 Employees will need to contribute for 20 years by 2039, up from the current requirement of 15 years.

 Pressures on China’s pension system